-Europe in general is not a cheap destination, especially Western Europe.
-Yet there are few places in the world with as much cultural and natural treasure as Europe.
-Europe is a safe, predictable and enjoyable destination.
-No wonder so many of the world’s most visited cities are in Europe.
+Europe is generally not a cheap travel destination, especially Western Europe.
+Yet, there are few places in the world as rich in cultural and natural treasures as Europe.
+Europe is generally safe, predictable, and enjoyable to visit.
+It’s no wonder that many of the world’s most visited cities are located in Europe.

-In this article, we will present 10 European cities that are relatively cheap destinations, making it easy to organize a trip on a lower budget.
+As a result, we prefer to focus on cities in our next article.
+In this article, we will introduce 15 European cities that are relatively inexpensive travel destinations, making it easy to organize a European trip on a lower budget.

 In most European countries, summer is the absolute high season.
-It is true that the weather is most favorable in most places during summer and that it is almost only pleasant to go to the beach in summer, but this means that summer is the most expensive tourist season.
+It is true that the weather is most favorable in most places during summer and that it is almost only pleasant to go to the beach in summer, but this means that summer season is the most expensive too.

 Similarly, public holidays are more expensive, so this should also be taken into account if you want to visit European cities cheaply.

 As we have written, Europe is very different in many aspects.
-The biggest difference is in cost.
-The further north and the further west you travel, in general the more expensive your trip will be.
+One of the biggest differences is in cost.
+The further north and the further west you travel, in general, the more expensive your trip will be.
 The exception to this is some Mediterranean countries, which can be relatively cheap even though they are in the west.

 For the best value for money, you can check hotel booking sites (such as Booking.com) and for restaurants and other services, Google Map can help you with its ratings.
 We think it’s a good idea to travel in Europe if the hotel you’re booking is rated at a minimum of 8.5 out of 10 or 4-4.5 out of 5 on the internet.
 You can find well-rated hotels and restaurants in almost any price range.

-Options for a low budget trip in Europe
+Options for a low budget travel in Europe

 Camping